brtcrt/lasercats/README.md

 ### Installation and Running

-1. Clone the repo
+1. Clone the repo.

    ```sh
    git clone https://github.com/brtcrt/lasercats.git
    ```
-2. Use you IDE's import feature or the terminal to build the gradle project from the [build.gradle](desktop/build.gradle) file
+2. Use you IDE's import feature or the terminal to build the gradle project from the [build.gradle](desktop/build.gradle) file.

-3. Run the project using the gradle run task from lasercats/Tasks/other
+3. Run the project using the gradle run task from lasercats/Tasks/other.

 OR

-2. Follow the directions given in [https://libgdx.com/wiki/start/import-and-running] for importing and running a libGDX project
+2. Follow the directions given in [https://libgdx.com/wiki/start/import-and-running] for importing and running a libGDX project.